 The new algorithm is shown in Algorithm~\ref{alg:valid}.
 It maintains a sliding window~\cite{rebbapragada2009} of size \(s\) containing the inputs believed to be valid.
 When a new input comes, the algorithm checks whether it breaks the original normal distribution by function \(\algtest\).
 If it does, then this new input is deleted (\(\mathtt{del}\) \(Q[s]\)), otherwise the first element is deleted (\(\mathtt{del}\) \(Q[0]\)), thus the window slides.
 The design of function \(\algtest\) is heuristic, and we propose the one below

 This function combines our two observations.
 It returns true if the approximate robustness radius of the last input is larger than a threshold \(\sigma_0\) (from Observation I) or the p-value of the new sliding window \(\algpvalue(Q[1:s])\) does not drop sharply from the last one \(\algpvalue(Q[0:s-1])\) (from Observation II).
-However, we do not have a method to decide the two parameters \(\sigma_0\) and \(\sigma_1\).
-On the network CNN-MNIST, we set \(s = 50\), \(\sigma_0 = 0.014\) and \(\sigma_1 = 0.001\).
+On the network CNN-MNIST, we set \(s = 50\), \(\sigma_0 = 0.014\) and \(\sigma_1 = 0.001\) (the size \(s = 50\) is typical for normality test, \(\sigma_0\) and \(\sigma_1\) depend on the observation on the specific neural network).
 To test this algorithm, we take 100 valid inputs, 1 misclassified input (because the accuracy is 98.62\% ), and 100 adversarial examples from each of the four types of attacks (which totally makes 400) as the inputs.